The Development of ANITA

 Kitz had graduated in 1950 from the University of London after writing a dissertation on digital computing.
 For the introduction to the dissertation he visited the Science Museum in London to study the mechanical calculators on display there.
 It occurred to him then that the next important step in the development of the calculator had not yet been taken.
 This was the production of electronic calculators for use in the office.
 He could see from his knowledge of computer electronics that there was a path leading to the electronic calculator.
 Unfortunately, the major mechanical calculator manufacturers of the time were far away in Germany and America, and so Kitz's idea progressed no further.

-However, it was during the early 1950s that Bell Punch's adding machine business was expanding very rapidly, helped by post-war restrictions on imports into Britain.
+However, it was during the early 1950s that Bell Punch's adding machine business was expanding very rapidly, helped by post-war restrictions on imports of foreign models into Britain.
 In 1956 Kitz fortuitously had a chance meeting with some of the directors of Control Systems, the Bell Punch parent company.
 During a conversation about electronic computers he mentioned his idea of an electronic calculator.
 Bell Punch had just set up an electronics department and the Control Systems management enthusiastically took up Kitz's idea and put him in charge of the development project.
 Kitz said that he had the enormous luck of some brilliant electronics engineers in his new team, and a management with great vision who helped him to overcome the problems encountered.

 There were four major areas of development required:

 However, a major constraint was to be the cost of the calculator.
-The cheapest electronic computer then cost approximately £50,000 [about US$140,000], but to be competitive with mechanical calculators the target selling price of the electronic calculator was in the range £350 to £400 [US$980 to 1120].
+The cheapest electronic computer then cost approximately £50,000 [about US$140,000], but to be competitive with mechanical calculators the target selling price of the electronic calculator was in the range £350 to £400 [US$980 to US$1120].

 The research project was given a code name to help maintain confidentiality, and the name chosen was ANITA.
 This name was to stay with the calculator into production when it was required to explain what it meant — "A New Inspiration to Accounting" (or sometimes to Arithmetic) was dreamt up.